 Looking back we are thankful for the vision that pastors Gerald and Galen Berry had to plant this church and for the many faithful people that had a part in the founding of Southland Baptist Church.
 In July 2003, Pastor Galen berry moved to Salina, Kansas to assume the pastorate of Ray Avenue Baptist Church.
 IN May of 2004, the church issued a call to Pastor Gary L. Berry as Senior Pastor.
 In July 2004, he moved to Belton, Missouri from Desert Springs Baptist Church in Tucson, Arizona, a church which he planted, and assumed the duties at Southland Baptist.
-Gerald Berry continued on as Co-Pastor, having served along with both of his sons at Southland Baptist.
+Gerald Berry continued to serve on staff until the age of 82 when the Lord took him home in November of 2020.
+He served along with both of his sons at Southland Baptist.

-Out of all the assets that the Lord has gifted the church with, the greatest assets have always been it's people.
-If the measure of a church is it's buildings, vehicles, equipment and accounts the measuring rod is wrong.
+Out of all the assets that the Lord has gifted the church with, the greatest assets have always been its people.
+If the measure of a church is its buildings, vehicles, equipment, and accounts the measuring rod is wrong.
 The people of Southland Baptist are our true treasures.
 Many of our people faithfully serve in two or more areas of ministry week after week.
-Each week many of our people consistently bring their tithes, offerings and faith promise missions for the support of the church and the more than 50 missions projects, including being the sending church for the Arnold Belasco family to Spain and the Rob Roberson family to Nepal.
-Our people selflessly serve in the church and often there is no mention of their service; yet they serve the Lord with gladness and trust the Lord to gain the increase.
+Each week many of our people consistently bring their tithes, offerings, and faith promise missions for the support of the church and the more than 50 missions projects, including being the sending church for the Arnold Belasco family to Spain and Charlie Joyce to Burkina Faso in Africa.
+Our people selflessly serve in the church and often there is no mention of their service, yet they serve the Lord with gladness and trust the Lord to gain the increase.

 In the years to come, we should never lose sight of where we came from and why we are where we are.
 Southland Baptist Church has a bright future and great things are ahead for us.
 In the present and future let's remember that the Lord's priority of reaching PEOPLE should always be Southland's most important focus and main concern.